realworldocaml/book/en/guided-tour.md

 the elements of that list.
 It returns a new list with the transformed elements, and does not modify the original list.

-In this example, the function `String.length` is passed under the _labeled argument_ `~f`.
-Labels allow you to specify arguments by name rather than by position.
-As you can see below, we can change the order of labeled arguments without changing the function's behavior.
+Notably, the function passed to `List.map` is passed under a _labeled argument_ `~f`.
+Labeled arguments are specified by name rather than by position, and thus allow you to change the order in which arguments are presented to a function without changing its behavior, as you can see here.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 24))